Belichick done talking about status of QB Newton

-One day after benching quarterback Cam Newton in the fourth quarter and then saying the veteran still is his signal caller moving forward, New England Patriots head coach Bill Belichick refused to address the topic Friday.
+One day after benching quarterback Cam Newton in the fourth quarter and then saying the veteran still is his signal-caller moving forward, New England Patriots head coach Bill Belichick addressed the topic again Friday.

 "I've answered that for the last time," Belichick said Friday after going over the game film of New England's 24-3 loss to the Los Angeles Rams.